ex-jedi/beginner-javascript-tutorials/README.md

 - You can attach event listeners to all elements, as well as the document and the window.
 - Takes two arguments.
 The event and a callback function

-  - A callback function is just a one that will then be called at a later point in time.
+  - A callback function is just a function one that will then be called at a later point in time.

   ```html
   <button class="butts">Click Me!</button>